 Keep America’s oldest, continuously published poetry journal going.
 Published since 1889.

-If you wish to support Poet Lore, please consider making a donation via our E-store.
+If you wish to support Poet Lore, complete the form below.

 In 2014, the journal celebrated 125 years in print—a crucial moment in the journal’s history.
 Helen A. Clarke and Charlotte Porter founded Poet Lore in 1889 with a broad commitment to world writers—and a mission of discovery.
 With your support, the journal can continue to introduce contemporary writers of promise to a broad audience, carrying its legacy well into a second century of publication.